HussainAther/philosophy/causality/emergence.md

 and being an intentional system is necessary for being a true believer.
 Moreover, sufficient conditions within the intentional hierarchy implement contextual stability conditions.

-The most general case corresponds to the transition from equilibrium thermodynamics to fluid dynamics: The phenomenal laws of fluid dynamics (the Navier-Stokes equations) emerge from statistical mechanics under the assumption of "local equilibrium".
+The most general case corresponds to the transition from equilibrium thermodynamics to fluid dynamics:
+The phenomenal laws of fluid dynamics (the Navier-Stokes equations) emerge from statistical mechanics under the assumption of "local equilibrium".
 At the next level, several sufficient boundary conditions must be selected to give rise to processes of self-organization, nicely illustrated by means of "magnetic snakes".
-Then, a rationality constraint is imposed for optimal dissipation of pumped energy (Tschacher and Haken 2007).
+Then, a rationality constraint is imposed for optimal dissipation of pumped energy.
 Finally, "true believers" are contextually emergent as intentional systems that are stable under mutual adoption of the intentional stance.

+Another application of contextual emergence refers to the symbol grounding problem posed by Harnad.
+The key issue of symbol grounding is the problem of assigning meaning to symbols on purely syntactic grounds, as proposed by cognitivists such as Fodor and Pylyshin (1988).
+This entails the question of how conscious mental states can be characterized by their neural correlates, see Atmanspacher and beim Graben.
+Viewed from a more general perspective, symbol grounding has to do with the relation between analog and digital systems, the way in which syntactic digital symbols are related to the analog behavior of a system they describe symbolically.

+An instructive example for this distinction is given by dynamical automata.
+These are piecewise linear (globally nonlinear) time-discrete maps over a two-dimensional state space which assume their interpretation as symbolic computers through a rectangular partition of the unit square.
+Interestingly, a single point trajectory, i.e. the evolution of microstates (at a lower level description) is not fully interpretable as symbolic computation.
+Therefore, one has to consider (higher-level) macrostates, based on ensembles of state space points (or probability distributions of points) that evolve under the dynamics.

+Beim Graben and Potthast showed that only uniform probability distributions with rectangular support exhibit a stable dynamics that is interpretable as computation.
+Thus, the huge space of possible probability distributions must be contextually restricted to the subclass of uniform probability distributions in order to obtain meaningfully grounded symbolic processes.
+In this sense, symbol grounding is contextually emergent.